Nationwide’s Health of Housing Markets Report

 Select a quarter and then press “Play” to initiate the interactive map.
 To get the performance ranking for a specific MSA, zoom in or scroll over the map or click on the numerical ranking legend for wider comparisons.

-- Regionally, the LIHHM rankings show positive housing trends in the majority of metropolitan statistical areas (MSAs).
-This suggests that most local housing markets should see sustainable expansion over the next year.
+- Regionally, the LIHHM rankings show positive and healthy housing trends in most metropolitan statistical areas (MSAs), suggesting sustainable expansion in many areas over the next year.

 * Leading Index of Healthy Housing Markets (LIHHM): A data-driven view of the near-term performance of housing markets based upon current health indicators for the national housing market and 400 metropolitan statistical areas (MSAs) and divisions across the country.

 Rapid house gains are weighing on the sustainability of the U.S housing market